 - as a household cleaner and disinfectant

 - For instance, it is used as an oxidizing agent in water treatment to disinfect drinking water

 - as a disinfectant in industrial applications such as food processing, pulp, and paper mill and water cooling systems, etc.

 - Certainly, used in the bleaching process in pulp and paper mills and ink removal from recycled paper

-- it is used in the manufacturing of many products such as paper, antiseptic, insecticides, paints, petroleum products, textiles, medicines, etc.
+- it is used in the manufacturing of many products such as paper, antiseptics, insecticides, paints, petroleum products, textiles, medicines, etc.

 Permissible levels of Cl2